hashicorp/enos/README.md

 The `enos` CLI itself is completely test target agnostic and can be used to execute any Terraform module(s).
 Quite a bit of the functionality of Enos scenarios is actually in the enos Terraform provider and its resources.
 The enos provider does provide some general purpose resources that you could use for non-HashiCorp software, but the vast majority of them have been built for specific HashiCorp needs and products.

-We want to be clear that *Enos and the Enos provider exist solely for HashiCorp products* and there are *no guarantees* that features for anything else will ever be priorizitied or built.
-You should expect *no support whatsoever if you choose to use the tools*, as they are intended for *internal use only* and should *never be used in production Terraform*.
+We want to be clear that **Enos and the Enos provider exist solely for HashiCorp products** and there are **no guarantees** that features for anything else will ever be priorizitied or built.
+You should expect **no support whatsoever if you choose to use the tools**, as they are intended for **internal use only** and should **never be used in production Terraform**.

 ## How can I get started with Enos?

-If you're a HashiCorp developer, you can follow the Enos tutorials in the Engineering Handbook.
+If you're a HashiCorp developer you can follow the Enos tutorials in the Engineering Handbook.

-If you're not, we don't currently have any examples or tutorials published yet, but you can install [Binaries](https://github.com/hashicorp/enos/releases/) and read about the various components below.
+If you're not, sorry, but we don't currently have any examples or tutorials published yet.
+You can install [Binaries](https://github.com/hashicorp/enos/releases/) and read about the various components below.
 There is also plenty of advanced Enos prior art in the Vault or Boundary repositories.

 ## How is this different from `terraform test`?

 `terraform test` is a wonderful tool but has little overlap with Enos.
 Enos was started years before `terraform test` became a real thing and the responsibility of each is quite different. `terraform test` is a great way for testing your _Terraform Module_ while Enos is a great way to test _your application_ using Terraform as an engine.
-Enos _dynamically_ generates Terraform HCL and is intended for short to medium term test verification. `terrafrom test` is intended to test your static Terraform HCL.
+Enos dynamically generates Terraform HCL and is intended for short to medium term test verification. `terraform test` is intended to test your static Terraform HCL for production infrastructure.

+## Why the name?

+The name enos was chosen for several reasons: it's short, if you squint it resembles "errno", but mostly we just really like [chimpanzees](https://en.wikipedia.org/wiki/Enos_(chimpanzee)).

 ## Components
 Enos can be thought of as framework to power Quality as Code as a part of your software delivery lifecycle.
 It has several components to help authors compose, execute, automate, and debug Quality Requirements.